rks101/eglinux/README.md

 Release:	20.04
 Codename:	focal
 ```
 Note:- LSB is Linux Standard Base.
-For more interested ones, you can refer to [what is LSB](https://wiki.linuxfoundation.org/lsb/start) and [LSB Specs](https://refspecs.linuxfoundation.org/lsb.shtml).
+For those interested in more detail, you can refer to [what is LSB](https://wiki.linuxfoundation.org/lsb/start) and [LSB Specs](https://refspecs.linuxfoundation.org/lsb.shtml).
 To maintain the flow, continue reading.

 TIMTOWTDI (There Is More Than One Way To Do It): You can use /etc/os-release
 ```